 Beginning readers are a lot like toddlers.
 Just like a brand-new 13-month-old toddler looks a lot different than a 24-month-old toddler so does a brand-new beginning reader who is just learning to sound out words to a beginning reader ready to venture into early chapter books.

-When choosing books for beginning readers, here are a few key tips to keep in mind.
+When choosing books for beginning readers, here is a key tip to keep in mind.

-- Don’t try to figure out the leveling systems publishers use to level books.
+Don’t try to figure out the leveling systems publishers use to level books.
 They are a NIGHTMARE.
-For the most part, every publisher has their own take on leveled books and very few match systems that schools use for leveling books.
+For the most part, every publisher has their own take on leveled books.
+And, almost none of the books on the market are decodable texts.

-What Do All the Levels Mean With Beginning Reader Books?
+What Do All the Levels Mean With Beginning/Emergent Reader Books?

 Oh, it is mind-boggling!